Skip to content

 Receive-PSSession rcsn Fetches the results of PowerShell sessions that were disconnected intentionally using the Disconnect-PSSession cmdlet.

 Remove-Item del, erase, rd, ri, rm, rmdir Deletes items from specific locations like files, folders, registry keys, variables, and functions.
 You can use parameters to include or exclude items.
-You can use this command to delete files with very long names using PowerShell.
+Refer to our detailed guide on deleting files and folders with PowerShell.

 Remove-ItemProperty rp Deletes registry values and stored data of an item.